MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/paginated-report-cascading-parameter.md

 > [!NOTE]
 > All query parameters (prefixed with the @ symbol) shown in these examples could be embedded within SELECT statements, or passed to stored procedures.
 >
 > Generally, stored procedures are a better design approach.
 It's because their query plans are cached for quicker execution, and they allow you develop more sophisticated logic, when needed.
+However, they aren't currently supported for gateway relational data sources, which means SQL Server, Oracle, and Teradata.
 >
 > Lastly, you should always ensure suitable indexes exist to support efficient data retrieval.
 Otherwise, your report parameters could be slow to populate, and the database could become overburdened.
 For more information about SQL Server indexing, see [SQL Server Index Architecture and Design Guide](/sql/relational-databases/sql-server-index-design-guide?view=sql-server-2017).